Reporting fraud in government

 - Reasonable inventory shortages identified during a physical count.
 Record inventory adjustments in the accounting system.

-- Breaking and entering or vandalism of property.
+- Breaking and entering or vandalism of property, including assets stolen out of government vehicles

 For questions about fraud procedures or the fraud program, contact us at firstname.lastname@example.org.